dhanesh-gkmit/FitNote-Functional-Documentation/docs/index.md

 ## Project Overview

-FitNote is a fitness tracking and management web application designed for gym goers and personal trainer.
+FitNote is a fitness tracking and management web application designed for gym-goers and personal trainer.
-It provides a digital solution for tracking workouts and diet plans for both fitness mentors who train their clients and for the clients themselves who are taking metorship.
+It provides a digital solution for tracking workouts and diet plans for both fitness mentors who train their clients and for the clients themselves who are taking mentorship.
 This application is designed for a **single trainer managing multiple clients**, providing a centralized system to organize, assign, the workout and diet schedules.
 ---